 When called upon, they served their country but their country did not serve them well.
 Perhaps saddest of all, they received little if any welcome when they came home.

 A national monument honoring Vietnam veterans now stands in Washington, D.C., as well as memorials elsewhere, like the one in Angel Fire New Mexico.
 There is a travelling “Wall” , a replica of the one in the nation’s capital.

 We meet relatives of service members who eagerly share their loved one’s story.
 Sometimes, it is a story of one who did not come home.
-These stories are often heart wrenching and we walk away choked up and silent.
+These stories touch our hearts and we walk away choked up and silent.

-My husband, Raymond Oglesby wrote a personal account of his military experience, here is an excerpt-
+My husband, Raymond Oglesby, wrote a personal account of his military experience, at this link

 I appreciate all of you who follow this blog; there are numerous other blogs to choose from so I am honored you chose to spend some time here.
 A special welcome to all my new followers from this past month.